MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5600.md

 -->

-As a fixed asset manager, use the report to:
+Fixed asset managers use the report to:

 * Monitor fixed asset values and review net value along with write down value by selecting the relevant amount fields and amount fields for multiple periods.
 * Generate a check report with acquisitions/net change, write-down/net change, and appreciation/net change to verify every change to fixed assets.

-As a financial accountant, use the report to:
+Accountants use the report to:

-* Help reconcile asset values with the general ledger by selecting fields like acquisition and depreciation at ending date, and book value at ending date.
+* Reconcile asset values with the general ledger by selecting fields like acquisition and depreciation at an ending date, and book value at an ending date.
-* Generate a budget report by selecting the Budget Report field and specifying an ending date in the future to calculate future depreciation and book values.
+* Generate a budget report by selecting the **Budget Report** field and specifying an ending date in the future to calculate future depreciation and book values.

-As a financial controller, use the report to:
+Controllers use the report to:

-* Analyze the fixed asset values for the organization and make strategic decisions based on the information provided by the report.
+* Analyze fixed asset values for an organization and make strategic decisions.
-* Generate a report to review the depreciation expenses for all fixed assets for multiple periods.
+* Review the depreciation expenses for all fixed assets for multiple periods.

 ## Try the report